johnwargo/world-without-apps-11ty/src/posts/2023/algirithms-making-stuff-up.md

   - Artificial Intelligence
 ---

-Not long after posting my previous article about ChatGPT (/posts/2023/what-is-chatgpt/), articles started popping up about a lawyer who used ChatGPT to write a brief for a court case and how it backfired on him because the generated brief had made up stuff in it.
+Not long after posting my previous article about [ChatGPT](/posts/2023/what-is-chatgpt){target="_blank"}, articles started popping up about a lawyer who used ChatGPT to write a brief for a court case and how it backfired on him because the generated brief had made up stuff in it.

 Of course it did.